Gwen Stefani To Be Honored With Fashion Icon Award At 2019 E! People’s Choice Awards

 “As an artist, musician and entrepreneur, fashion has always served as a creative outlet for me to express my personality and music.
 I am so grateful to receive this award and continue to be inspired by those who stand apart and embrace their unique style and individuality.”

 “It makes me think back to Anaheim and just looking through Vogue magazine and thinking, ‘Oh, those girls, that’s not real.
-I’ll never get my hands on those clothes,” she continued, as she reminiced on the days from when she was younger.
+I’ll never get my hands on those clothes,” she continued, as she reminisced on the days from when she was younger.

 “It’s kind of surreal,” Stefani described the feeling of being handed the Fashion Icon Award next month.